In short, the form of potential alien life would depend on the conditions which would exist on their planet.

-This term is a result of the assumption that alien life, if it exists, must resemble Earth’s life forms.
+This term is a result of the assumption that alien life if it exists, must resemble Earth’s life forms.
 In particular, that is that basic molecules responsible for the metabolic chemical processes of life are represented primarily by carbon.

-“Carbon chauvinism” limits our imagination about other forms of life, but, of course, does not prevent us from saying that earth-like life forms do not exist somewhere else in the universe.
+“Carbon chauvinism” limits our imagination about other forms of life, but, of course, does not prevent us from saying that Earth-like life forms do not exist somewhere else in the universe.

 Aurelia and Blue Moon